 How companies decide to go about that — and precisely what design features they want — is the real issue, because everyone seems to have their own ideas on how to achieve the same goals (less weight, more stiffness, and lower manufacturing costs).

-"The explosion of bottom bracket standards reflects the various design objectives and manufacturing competencies of individual frame and component brands," said Eric Doyne, US PR representative for Shimano.
-"Shimano sees and values the importance for consumers to be able to easily source a frequent consumption article like the bottom bracket."
+"The explosion of bottom bracket standards reflects the various design objectives and manufacturing competencies of individual frame and component brands," says Eric Doyne, US PR representative for Shimano.
+"Shimano sees and values the importance for consumers to be able to easily source a frequent consumption article like the bottom bracket.

 Weather-sealing can be a problem, too.
 Integrated cup and bearing systems at least have the potential for good barriers against dirt and moisture, depending on the design, but bottom bracket standards that rely solely on bearings pressed directly into the frame sometimes have to make do with the typically inadequate seals on the bearing cartridges themselves.

-As to which standard is 'best', the answer is undeniably straightforward: it depends.
+As to which bottom bracket standard is 'best', the answer is undeniably straightforward: it depends.